yeganemehr/yeganemehr.net/content/about.md

 *   Established a robust Linux shared hosting platform by integrating cPanel and DirectAdmin with our in-house billing system, serving multiple corporate clients.
 *   Built an automated VPS provisioning system leveraging VMware ESXi servers, offering functionalities similar to SolusVM and AutoVM.
 Our solution empowers us to provide high-quality VPS and dedicated server rentals along with technical support to our corporate customers.

+**IOT Full-Stack Software Developer (Contractor) - Hinics (Apr - Nov 2023)**

+- Collaborated with [Hinics](https://www.hinics.com/), an electronics company, to develop a smart and internet-connected relay capable of controlling other devices based on various conditions such as time, temperature, humidity, and manual actions.
+- Designed the device using ESP8266 and created a mobile app for device management via WiFi-Direct, internet, or SMS.
+- Developed an online dashboard for device owners to monitor and manage their devices, with additional support for sales and support teams.
+- Wrote ESP8266 firmware using modern C++ code and contributed [some libraries](https://registry.platformio.org/search?q=owner%3Ayeganemehr) to the PlatformIO repository as open source.
+- Developed the mobile application using Vue.js and Cordova, and server backend using Swoole and Laravel to create both RESTful API and a Protobuf-based websocket API.
+- Integrated SMS800 for receiving commands from the app and sending responses.

-**Full-Stack Developer (Contractor) - egerd.com (Apr-Oct 2022)**
+**Full-Stack Developer (Contractor) - Egerd (Apr - Oct 2022)**

-* Contracted as a Full-Stack Developer at [egerd.com](https://egerd.com), tasked with optimizing website performance and implementing efficient development practices.
+* Contracted as a Full-Stack Developer at [Egerd](https://egerd.com), tasked with optimizing website performance and implementing efficient development practices.
 * Received projects with components written in Python (Django), JavaScript (Express) for backend, and Next.js for the frontend, without any documentation or support from previous developers.
 * Successfully optimized website performance, reducing load time from over 50 seconds to less than 3 seconds.
 * Dockerized the project for improved deployment and management.